Culling the herd of moments with penalized empirical likelihood: Conclusion

 \section{Conclusion}

-This paper considers a general setting of an economic structural model with a large number of potential moments, some of which may be invalid.
-These invalid moments must be disciplined in order to consistently estimate the structural parameter.
+This paper considers a general setting of an economic structural model with many potential moments, some of which may be invalid.
+These invalid moments must be disciplined in order to estimate the structural parameter consistently.
 We propose a PEL approach to estimate the parameter of interest while coping with the invalid moments.
-We show that the PEL estimator is asymptotically normally distributed and the invalid moments can be consistently detected thanks to the oracle property.
-To overcome the difficulty of estimating the bias in the limiting distribution of the PEL estimator, we further devise a PPEL approach for statistical inference of a low-dimensional object of interest, which is useful for hypothesis testing and confidence region construction.
+We show that the PEL estimator is normally distributed asymptotically, and invalid moments can be consistently detected thanks to the oracle property.
+To overcome the difficulty of estimating the bias in the limiting distribution of the PEL estimator, we further devise the PPEL approach for statistical inference of a low-dimensional object of interest, which is useful for hypothesis testing and confidence region construction.
 Simulation exercises are carried out to demonstrate excellent finite sample performance of our methods.
 We revisit an empirical application concerning economic development and shed new insight about its candidate instruments.